doubledutch/doubledutch.github.io-old/rn/index.md

 The developer environment is currently limited to run on a Mac, though you can perform React Native development on other platforms that can easily be moved into a DoubleDutch extension at a later point.

-You do not need to have a DoubleDutch developer account in order to start developing new extension.
+You do not need to have a DoubleDutch developer account in order to start developing a new extension.
 DoubleDutch extensions can be written and tested locally in the iOS or Android simulator without any prior contact with DoubleDutch Engineering.